 Living in Brookline is ideal for those who want a little of everything in their recreation time.
 With the Boston Museum of Fine Arts, Isabella Stewart Gardner Museum, Larz Anderson Auto Museum, and a number of university showcases nearby, anyone who loves arts and culture shall find it all nearby.

 With Fenway Park reachable via a quick drive along Brookline Avenue, and the Charles River just minutes due North of Brookline, anyone who finds their greatest happiness in baseball or watersports will feel right at home in the neighborhood.
 Finally, for those who love the outdoors, there are numerous gardens, reservoirs, and country clubs in Brookline or immediate surrounds.

 |Bedrooms||Rent||Rent / sqft|

 We make sure to refresh our rental listings every hour in order to provide you with the newest and most up-to-date inventory available on the market.

 Brookline is located within Norfolk County, Massachusetts.
 This area currently has 691,218 residents in 260,061 households.
 Out of the total population, 25.75% of the residents speak another language at home instead of English.
 The majority of the inhabitants in this county are currently married and have a median age of 41.

-At least 31.49% of those living in this county rents their homes.
-Most residents will commute to work by car with an average commute time of 33.4 minutes.
+At least 31.49% of those living in this county are renting their homes.
+Most residents will commute to work by car with an average commute time of 33 minutes.

 Geographically, Norfolk County, Massachusetts is a part of the Boston, MA - NH - RI Urban Area.
-This county is currently home to 4,343,828 residents, or 1,635,254 households with a median income of $77,009. the Boston, MA - NH - RI Urban Area residents have a median age of 38.2 and 40.37% are currently renting their homes in the area.
+This county is currently home to 4,343,828 residents, or 1,635,254 households with a median income of $77,009.
+Residents in the Boston, MA - NH - RI Urban Area have a median age of 38 and 40.37% are currently renting their homes in the area.